Surf Lights up for the Pro Junior and Rad Season Local Trails

 Lachlan is a freelance copywriter from Australia who loves travelling the world writing and surfing.
 Based in Portugal, he spends most of his time scouring the coast looking for a decent wave, that is unless he’s in the home office creating content for major companies such as Wrangler, DAVIDOFF or Heineken.
 Lac also manages his own blog, The Barefoot Vagabond, which provides freelancers who share his passion for surfing with humorous and sometimes useful advice.

-Rad Season's top 3 action sports, adventure events and festivals in 2020
+Rad Season's top 5 action sports, adventure, culture events and festivals in 2021